 Do you have a serious health issue?
 That’s a problem only in our minds, not in Jesus’ mind.
 He healed all types of sickness, blindness, epilepsy, paralysis, and more while on earth.
 And the Scripture assures us that Jesus “is the same…today” (Hebrews 13:8).
 What He healed 20 centuries ago He still heals today.
 So bring even your greatest healing needs to Him, and expect to hear His timeless response: “I am willing!”
 The leper's if has been eternally answered by Jesus' "I am willing!"

-The Lord’s forgiveness of our sins is wonderful.
+God's forgiveness of our sins is wonderful.
 The sense of a heart and conscience cleansed by Him is a thing to be gratefully treasured.
 But there is something that can block us from receiving the Lord’s forgiveness.
 And that is our failing to forgive others who’ve sinned against us.

 Matthew 18:21-35 is a parable about a wicked servant.
 He owed large debts to his master [think us and God].
 But the generous master forgave it all.
 By contrast, that wicked servant in turn refused to forgive even a small debt owed to him by a fellow servant.
 Instead, he had the debtor thrown in jail!
 As one might expect, when the master heard this he had that wicked, unforgiving servant delivered to “the tormentors” (vs. 34, KJV).
 The point is clear.
 God forgives all of us who come to Him through faith in Jesus’ blood shed for our sins on the Cross.
 But if we then refuse to forgive those who offend us, Jesus explicitly declared that “your Father will not forgive your sins.”